 A New Format: The Online World Cosplay Summit 2020

 The World Cosplay Summit was supposed to start in Nagoya on July 25 and continue until August 2, 2020.
 Unfortunately, due to COVID-19, the event’s organizers have announced that they would cancel the World Cosplay Summit for that year.
 They even published an official statement of the cancellation online.

 However, while the physical event was canceled, the organizers announced an online event happening instead, a so-called “Stay Home Edition.”
 It took place on August 1st and 2nd, 2020, and was streamed worldwide.

 This post has last been updated in July 2021.

 Although we strive to provide you with the most accurate and up-to-date information possible, please note that changes may occur nonetheless.
 Therefore, we recommend you confirm any relevant information such as event cancelations or changes, opening hours, or possible restrictions using a direct source.
 Please keep in mind that these sources might be in Japanese only.

 Which country do you think will become the winners of WCS 2021?
 What do you think about this year’s hybrid edition?
 We are looking forward to hearing from you in the comments!

 Tag us 📲

-If you went to see or participated in any past edition of the WCS, tag us on social media with #nagoyaisnotboring
+If you went to see or participated in any past edition of the WCS, please share your memories and tag us on social media with #nagoyaisnotboring